-We've tested over 100 speakers, and below you'll find our recommendations for the best Bluetooth speakers for golf cart use that we've tested.
-If you want to see more options, check out our picks for the best Bluetooth speakers, the best waterproof Bluetooth speakers, and the best outdoor speakers.
+We've tested over 125 speakers, and below, you'll find our recommendations for the best Bluetooth speakers for golf cart use that we've tested.
+If you want more options, check out our picks for the best Bluetooth speakers, the best waterproof Bluetooth speakers, and the best outdoor speakers.

-Its portable design means you can easily take the party with you on the go, so you can listen to all your favorite songs while out on the course.
-The speaker itself is very well-built, so it feels sturdy, and the manufacturer says it can withstand some small bumps and drops along the way.
+Thanks to its portable design, you can still bring this speaker to the golf course without issue.
+It's very well-built, too, so it feels sturdy, and the manufacturer says it can withstand some bumps and drops along the way.
 It's rated IP67 for dust and water resistance, meaning it can withstand some exposure to rain.
-It's a bit larger than the Bushnell Wingman, though, and it likely won't fit in your golf cart's cupholder.
+It's larger than the Bushnell Wingman View, though, and it likely won't fit in your golf cart's cupholder.
 Still, you can use its small hook to attach it to your bag, which is nice.
-If you don't mind the lack of golf-related features, it's a great pick with a versatile performance.
+If you're okay with the lack of golf-related features, it's a great pick with a versatile performance.